BLOG

 At ActivTrak, we use our workforce analytics platform to make data-driven decisions about workforce planning.
 This “drink our own champagne” philosophy has fueled numerous innovations that help identify common workplace problems like burnout, constant digital distractions affecting focus, workload imbalance and more.
 In the examples below I’ll walk you through some of the ways we’ve leveraged them to meet – and exceed – our business goals.

-Understanding workforce capacity
+What is workforce capacity planning?

 With this in mind, we analyzed our internal productivity data to inform short-term workforce investment and efficiency strategies – exploring questions such as: